JelleKUL/generationtools/docs/Image-Diffusion.md

 ### Gaussian Noise

-A normalised noise field defined by  by 2 parameters: a mean $μ$ and a variance $σ² ≥ 0$ with probability density function:
+A normalized noise field defined by  by 2 parameters: a mean $μ$ and a variance $σ² ≥ 0$ with probability density function:

 $$ pdf(x) = {1 \over σ\sqrt{2π}}e^{(x — μ)^2 \over 2σ^2} $$